 Working with the International Pasta Organization and its Scientific Advisory Board, Oldways created Pasta For All, a guide illustrating why pasta is the perfect food for families: it's delicious, is healthy, and is easy to make.
 The guide also explains, in everyday language, how nutrition science supports pasta's health benefits.
 The first edition of Pasta for All was developed in 2007, and was updated and reintroduced in Rome at World Pasta Day on October 25, 2011.

-The newest Pasta for All brochure will be translated in 2012 into French and Portuguese.
+The newest Pasta for All booklet is available in four languages.
 To view or download the newest edition:

 in English: click here

 in French: click here

 in Spanish: click here

 in Portuguese, please click here

 On October 25th, 2008, at World Pasta Day in Istanbul, Turkey, Oldways and the International Pasta Organization released Pasta for Children Around the World, a nutrition and cooking curriculum designed to awaken children's excitement and interest in food, pasta, and cooking pasta dishes from around the world.
 Its four lessons teach children about healthy eating and simple cooking, including healthy pasta meals from countries around the world.
 The lessons are organized by region and country, and can be completed one at a time, or several countries at a time.
 Anyone—parents, teachers, community leaders, health professionals, food retailers or others interested in children, food, cooking and health—can teach Pasta for Children Around the World.

 Pasta for Children Around the World is in three languages.
 To view or download the book: